clonerohit/admin-customer/README.md

 In this project, I have implemented only few things which is done with the pure Servlets & JSP concepts without using any framework such as Spring.

-An admin or customer can upload their files also on the platforms.
+An admin or customer can upload their files.

 ### Why it is useful?